castore-dev/castore/packages/react-visualizer/README.md

 React component to visualize, design and manually test [Castore](https://github.com/castore-dev/castore) event stores and commands.

-Here is a [hosted example](https://castore-dev.github.io/castore/), based on the main README code snippets on pokemons and trainers.
+Here is a [hosted example](https://castore-dev.github.io/castore/visualizer/), based on the docs code snippets about pokemons and trainers.
 You can find the related source code (commands & event stores) in the [demo package](https://github.com/castore-dev/castore/tree/main/demo/blueprint/src).

 ## 📥 Installation